craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 You gain +2 to your Wisdom Score and +1 to your Strength Score.
 You are proficient in the Acrobatics, Nature, and Survival Skills.
 You know [[Golopak (language)]].

 In addition, once per seven days, you may spend an action.
 If you do so, make a Charisma check.
-Each beast or plant creature within makes a Wisdom saving throw that check.
+Each beast or plant creature within makes a Wisdom saving throw against that check.
 If the creature fails it's saving throw, it is charmed by you for 10 minutes.

 ## Hillkeep Loyalist